How does the program work?

-- Offering "Ask a Master Gardener" info tables at farmers markets
+- Offering "Ask a Master Gardener" informational tables at farmers markets

 - Serving as docents at area demonstration gardens

-- Giving talks to the community on gardening topics.
+- Giving presentations to the community on gardening and other consumer horticulture topics

-- Assisting with horticultural research at the University of Nevada, Reno and UNLV Center for Urban Water Conservation.
+- Assisting with horticultural research at the Center for Urban Water Conservation

 How do I qualify?

-- Call the Master Gardener Helpline at 702-257-5555 to be put on the Community Newsletter list.
+- Call the Master Gardener Helpline at 702-257-5556 to be put on the community newsletter/email list.
 All registration notices will go out to those who subscribe to the newsletter.

 Why do we need a Master Gardener Program in Las Vegas?

 Master Gardeners provide a valuable service to the community by helping Extension meet this demand for information.
-For more information about becoming a Master Gardener, please call 702-257-5501.
+For more information about becoming a Master Gardener, please email Lori Leas.